den59k/electron-fusion/README.md

 # Electron Fusion

-A laconic solution for synchronizing data between the main and renderer processes of Electron.
+A laconic solution for synchronizing data between the main and renderer processes of Electron

-Powered by JS Proxy
+Powered by JS Proxy.
+Designed for TypeScript developers

 ## Performance